remotelabz/remotelabz-docs/docs/developers/code_orga.md

 This project is based on Symphony which is a popular MVC framework for PHP.It's sourcefiles are located on `/opt/remotelabz/vendor` .
 We recommand version 5.4.2.9 minimum.

+## Operating systems
+You can create operating system from a QEMU qcow2 file or from an URL.
+You can also create a blank OS image for a given flavor-disk. the flavor entity is only for memory, versus the flavor

 ## Device creation workflow
+If you need to create a device, you have to, either select an "real" operating system or, if you want to boot on iso, a "blank" operating system.

 ## Laboratory workflow